Healthcare Industry, is your data safe? Free advice from certified electronic waste recyclers.

 A certified eWaste disposal facility is a proven partner with healthcare facilities and equipment disposal.

-A recycler certified in eWaste disposal knows the steps required to keep PII inside a healthcare facility, and not resting in recycled equipment that could wind up in an auction [LINK to Morgan Stanley blog].
+A recycler that is compliant with or certified in R2 processes for recycling eWaste knows the steps required to keep PII inside a healthcare facility, and not resting in recycled equipment that could wind up in an auction [LINK to Morgan Stanley blog].
 There is also the opportunity for additional transparency in the process when dealing with an experienced eWaste recycler.

 Safe and effective eWaste recycling has an impact on the protection of personal information.
-It is part of the financial industry, as well as other industries, but nowhere is it more important (and more regulated) than in the healthcare industry.
-For these reasons, Healthcare facilities, from doctor’s offices to hospitals that employ EHR and EMR technology must plan for equipment end-of-life recycling.
+It is also an important component of the financial industry, as well as other industries, but nowhere is it more important (and more regulated) than in the healthcare industry.
+For these reasons, Healthcare facilities, from doctors’ offices to hospitals that employ EHR and EMR technology must plan for equipment end-of-life recycling.
 It is a task that cannot be left up to chance.

 Request an E-Waste Quote!